LaunchCodeCommunity/UNIX-talk/UNIX_talk_outline.markdown

     0. `history`
     1. `!!`, `!n`, `!-n`
     2. `history | grep "search"`
-    3. `<C-R> "search"`
+    3. `<Ctrl+R> "search"`
+2. Users, Groups, and Permissions (briefly)
-2. I/O, redirection, and piping
+3. I/O, redirection, and piping
   0. `STDIN`, `STDOUT`, `STDERR`
+  1. Redirection
     0. Read `<`
     1. Write `>`
     2. Append `>>`
   1. Piping
     0. `|`
+    1. A different kind of redirect
-    1. It's use in chaining
+    2. It's use in chaining
-3. Peek at advanced stuff
-  0. `.bashrc`
+4. A look at my `.bashrc`

+## Questions

+This talk is still a work in progress, and I'm always open for suggestions and constructive criticism.
+I'm going to make this a full repository soon, so stay tuned!